-Down the column, nuclear charge increases and a new orbital is added to each alkaline earth atom.
+Down the column, the nuclear charge increases, and a new orbital is added to each alkaline earth atom.

 Atomic and Ionic Radii

-Ionic and Atomic radius increases down the column of the periodic table, both radii will be smaller than the alkali metal and larger than other atoms of the same period due to charge and addition of the electron to the same energy level.
+Ionic and atomic radius increases down the column of the periodic table; both radii will be smaller than the alkali metal and larger than other atoms of the same period due to the charge and addition of the electron to the same energy level.

-Radii being smaller, the volume of the atoms are also smaller.
+Radii being smaller, the volume of the atoms is also smaller.
 In addition, due to the presence of two valence electrons, atoms have stronger metallic bonding.
-Hence, alkaline earth metals have more density and harder than alkali metals.
+Hence, alkaline earth metals have more density and are harder than alkali metals.

 Alkaline earth elements can donate both valence electrons to get a noble gas configuration of octet configuration.
 Thus, they have two ionization energies: